American (U.S.A) Tanks

 Heavy Line (T1 Heavy -> T110E5)

 The heavy tank line for the American tree starts at tier 5/6 with the T1 Heavy and M6 to kick things off.
-Both tanks are similar and come with great frontal armor, good top guns, and great mobility for a heavy tank at these tiers.
+Both tanks are similar and come with decent frontal armor, good top guns, and great mobility for a heavy tank at these tiers.
 The key to playing these tanks is the be aggressive and help push the lines forward but to prevent yourself from being flanked due to the large side profile and low armor of these tanks.
 Both are excellent tanks in their fully equipped set up and the stock set up is not all that bad either.
+For newer players they are a good gateway into other heavies.
+For veteran players they provide a great platform to slot into different roles in each battle.

 T1 Heavy Weak Spots: http://wotguru.com/weak-spot-guide-t1-heavy-tank/